-The underwriter has an option for a period of 30 days from the date of this prospectus to purchase up to additional 375,000 ADSs.
+The underwriter has an option for a period of 30 days from the date of this prospectus to purchase up to additional ADSs.

-Ordinary shares to be outstanding after this offering, including shares underlying ADSs in full).
+Ordinary shares to be outstanding after this offering, including shares underlying ADSs shares (or shares if the underwriter exercises its option to purchase additional ADSs in full).